NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/A/Anchor of Aquatic Exploration.md

 * * *

-**Effect** You spend one minute digging the anchor into the seabed, after which the anchor casts a [[Spells/Cozy Cabin|Cozy Cabin]] spell, summoning a sunken ship instead of a cabin.
+**Effect** You spend one minute digging the anchor into the seabed, after which the anchor casts a [[Cozy Cabin|Cozy Cabin]] spell, summoning a sunken ship instead of a cabin.
 The sunken ship is filled with breathable air.

 *Source: Pathfinder Treasure Vault*
 *OGL*